junjustinhur/FYDP_ROV_2019/README.md

     Push Joystic up, down, right, and left to surge and sway.
     Push upper and lower button to heave.
-    Tile and rotate the controller to control attitude.
+    Tilte and rotate the controller to control attitude.